 One of the worst things you can do is bind a solution too early to a vision.
 This problem is more prevalent among technically inclined founders that tend to reach for the compiler before the phone.

-More importantly, committing to a particular solution too early can bias and limit how you perceive the problem and soon all problems look like nails.
-In my case, picking a P2P approach very early led me down the road of viewing everything under a “decentralization is better” lens.
-It was only after I deployed my first product that I painfully found inherent shortcomings with a pure P2P approach such as people not wanting to download software or leave their computers online all the time.
+More importantly, committing to a particular solution too early can bias and limit how you perceive the problem, and soon all problems look like nails.
+In my case, picking a P2P approach very early led me down the road of viewing everything through a “decentralization is better” lens.
+It was only after I deployed my first product that I painfully found inherent shortcomings with a pure P2P approach, such as people not wanting to download software or leave their computers online all the time.

 Ground your vision in the present

 The solution adoption curve is fairly gradual but unpredictable.
 Trying to extrapolate too far into the future with a disruptive solution can wipe you out.
-Time is your most valuable resource and disruptive solutions either need a lot of time or the right timing (aka luck).
-More often than not, first movers of a disruptive solution end up running out of iterations before achieving success e.g. Friendster, pre-Skype VOIP companies, etc.
+Time is your most valuable resource, and disruptive solutions either need a lot of time or the right timing (aka luck).
+Often, the first movers of a disruptive solution end up running out of iterations before achieving success e.g., Friendster, pre-Skype VOIP companies, etc.

-I now think it is always best to ground a vision on today’s problems and let it evolve with time.
-This is not to suggest that you shouldn’t think big or embrace disruptive solutions at all which brings us to the next rule.
+I now think it is always best to ground a vision on today’s problems and let them evolve with time.
+This is not to suggest that you shouldn’t think big or embrace disruptive solutions at all, which brings us to the next rule.

 Implement your vision incrementally

-For us, the specifics of the vision did have to adapt to external realities along the way but we are still working within the confines of a vision where personal data becomes ubiquitous and location independent (and not just limited to the Cloud).
-Each of our products were built to test parts of that vision.
+For us, the specifics of the vision did have to adapt to external realities along the way.
+However, we are still working within the confines of a vision where personal data becomes ubiquitous and location-independent (and not just limited to the Cloud).
+Each of our products was built to test parts of that vision.
 However, our emphasis has greatly shifted from chasing after technical problems to chasing after customer problems.
-Our first product in that vein, BoxCloud, was really a minimum feasible product as defined by Andrew Chen.
+Our first product in that vein, BoxCloud, was a minimum feasible product as defined by Andrew Chen.